-Study provides big-picture view of how cancer cells are supported by normal cells in and near tumorsSeptember 19th, 2013 in Cancer /
+Study provides big-picture view of how cancer cells are supported by normal cells in and near tumorsSeptember 19, 2013 in Medicine & Health / Cancer

 Investigators at Cold Spring Harbor Laboratory (CSHL) today report important progress in research aimed at finding ways to fight cancer by targeting the local environment in which tumors grow and from which they draw sustenance.

 The targeting of interactions between cancer cells and their environment together with the traditional tactic of directly targeting cancer cells with drugs or radiation is an important new front in the fight against cancer.

 The study was conducted by two CSHL scientists from different disciplines who joined forces in the Laboratory's tradition of collaborative research.
 Mikala Egeblad, Ph.D., is an expert in the analysis of interactions between cancer cells and normal cells, and Scott Powers, Ph.D., is an expert in applying genome-wide "big-picture" methods to the study of cancer.

 Together, they decided to make the first systematic effort to catalog the repertoire of interactions between cancer cells and their environment and to determine how many of these interactions were involved in promoting cancer.
 In previous studies, different types of cancers and different types of normal cells were utilized; this work brought to light a bewildering array of potential targets.
 This made it difficult to know how best to proceed with the development of new therapies directed against the tumor environment.